St Leonard's Primary school is committed to providing a full and efficient educational experience for all pupils.

 Our School Attendance Information / Absence / Term-Time Holidays

-We understand the disappointment that the refusal of any leave request may cause, but as I’m sure you can appreciate, this policy represents the school’s responsibility and commitment to maximising your child's opportunities to succeed in their education.
-We hope you will continue to support your child’s education by ensuring that your son/daughter obtains the maximum benefit from their time at school by attending punctually and for the required number of school days each year that the law requires (unless of course your child is prevented from doing so by an unavoidable circumstance or illness).
-Please take the time to review the Attendance Policy and if you should have any questions, please contact us.
+We understand the disappointment that the refusal of a leave request may cause and we apologise, but as you can appreciate this policy represents the schools responsibility and commitment towards providing your child’s education and supporting their future life opportunities.
+We hope you will support us by ensuring that your son/daughter obtains the maximum benefit from their time at school by attending punctually for the 190 days each year that the law requires (unless prevented from doing so by an unavoidable circumstances).

 Attendance